Pickles are often produced in three methods: refrigerated, fresh-pack, or processed (which implies curing or fermenting is involved).

-Well, it turns out that bread and butter pickles are simply a subset of the sweet pickle category, so you can feel free to swap them into any sandwich you’re making without fear!
+It turns out that bread and butter pickles are simply a subset of the sweet pickle category, so you can feel free to swap them into any sandwich without fear of a condimentary faux pax!

-- Sour/Half Sour: These are pickles made in a brine that doesn’t contain vinegar.
-The half sour pickles are left in the brine for about six to eight weeks and are not fully fermented.
+These are pickles made in a brine that doesn’t contain vinegar.
+The half sour pickles are left in the brine for about 6-8 weeks and are not fully fermented.
 They’re also referred to as “new dills.”

 No matter what route you choose for pickling, you’ll end up with some delicious (and often long-lasting) pickles that add an extra something special to that boring sandwich you brought for lunch.
 Experiment with different spices and herbs, as well as various types of vinegar, to find your perfect combination.

 Check out these seven recipes for pickling and impress your friends with your peck of pickled peppers.

 These bread and butter pickles have plenty of sugar for sweetness, as well as mustard seeds, celery seeds, turmeric, peppercorns, and garlic, for a complex flavor profile that packs a punch.
 You can substitute any vegetable you like for the bell pepper as long as you keep the ratios the same.